-- Presentation of research at a professional conference (if not used to fulfill 6 credits registered coursework requirement) - Working as a teaching or research assistant within the BMFS program - A credit or non-credit internship (if not used to fulfill 6 credits registered coursework requirement) - Completion of a special project designated by the faculty
+- Presentation of research at a professional conference (if not used to fulfill the 6-credit coursework requirement) - Working as a teaching or research assistant within the BMFS program - A credit or non-credit internship (if not used to fulfill the 6-credit coursework requirement) - Completion of a special project designated by the faculty

-Students interested in working in the field of forensic DNA analysis should consult Section 5.4.1 of the Quality Assurance Standards for Forensic DNA Testing Laboratories (effective July 1, 2020) set forth by the Federal Bureau of Investigation to ensure that all of the degree requirements for forensic DNA analysts have been successfully completed.
+Students interested in working in the field of forensic DNA analysis should consult Section 5.4.1 of the Quality Assurance Standards for Forensic DNA Testing Labs (https://le.fbi.gov/file-repository/forensic-gas-070120.pdf/view effective July 1, 2020) set forth by the Federal Bureau of Investigation to ensure that all of the degree requirements for forensic DNA analysts have been successfully completed.
 The standard states, in part, that DNA analysts must have the following: "a bachelor's (or its equivalent) or an advanced degree in a biology-, chemistry-, or forensic science-related area and shall have successfully completed coursework (graduate or undergraduate level) covering the following subject areas: biochemistry, genetics, and molecular biology".
 Additional requirements state that: "any analyst hired/appointed/promoted or qualified on or after July 1, 2020, shall have successfully completed coursework covering statistics and/or population genetics."
 These specific subject areas "shall be an integral component of any coursework for compliance with this standard".
 Students who have completed coursework with titles other than those listed will be required to provide supporting documentation.